datamaunz/datamaunz.github.io/_posts/2022-02-10-Intro-to-Pyspark.md

 ---
 layout: post
-title: Intro to Airflow
+title: Intro to Pyspark
-subtitle: Notes from Mike Metzger's Course
+subtitle: Notes from DataCamp Course
-categories: Airflow
+categories: Pyspark
-tags: [Airflow, Intro]
+tags: [Pyspark, Intro]
 ---

 Most of the content (and all images if not specified differently) is taken from [Introduction to Pyspark](https://campus.datacamp.com/courses/introduction-to-pyspark) on DataCamp.